chadblack/2018ELA/calendar.md

 **READINGS:**

-* “Orders Given to the Twelve (1523)” in Mills, Taylor, and Graham Colonial Latin America: A Documentary History,” (SR Books, 2004): 59-64.
+* "Orders Given to the Twelve (1523)" in Mills, Taylor, and Graham Colonial Latin America: A Documentary History," (SR Books, 2004): 59-64.

 ### October 11 (Thursday)

 **READINGS:**

 * J. Michael Francis.
-“In the Service of God, I Order these Temples of Idolatrous Worship Razed to the Ground”: Extirpation of Idolatry and the Search for the Santuario Grande of Iguaque (Columbia, 1595)” in Colonial Lives, pp. 39-53.
+"In the Service of God, I Order these Temples of Idolatrous Worship Razed to the Ground": Extirpation of Idolatry and the Search for the Santuario Grande of Iguaque (Columbia, 1595)" in Colonial Lives, pp. 39-53.

 ---